Rugged, waterproof, and capable of operating in dusty environments, the TASKA is the first bionic hand designed

 Suitability for Above-the-Elbow Solutions

 The TASKA Hand is suitable for above-the-elbow solutions.
-Ultimately, the hand receives its commands and carries out the required actions whether it is part of a hand-only system or a system involving wrist, elbow, and/or shoulder components.
+Ultimately, the hand receives its commands and carries out the required actions whether it is part of a hand-only system or a system involving a wrist, elbow, and/or shoulder components.

 In a system that involves integrated control over multiple components, the TASKA will receive its commands from a control system acting as the master controller for all components.

 TASKA offers a two-year limited warranty against manufacturing or parts defects for TASKA components.